flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 The Flathub stable repository is dedicated to hosting only stable software.
-The Flathub beta repository can be used to publish beta software, though it will not be listed on the website.
+The Flathub beta repository can be used to publish beta software, though it will not be listed on the website and users must be manually migrated if switched to the stable repo later.

 Nightly releases, development snapshots, or any software requiring daily updates must not be published to either repo.